opencord/cord/docs/operate/elk_stack.md

 For most purposes, the logs in ELK Stack should contain enough information to diagnose problems.
 Furthermore, these logs thread together facts across multiple components by using the identifiers of XOS data model objects.

+> Important!
+>
+> Before you can start using ELK stack, you must initialize its index.
+> To do so:
+>
+> 1) Replace `logstash-*` with `*` in the text box marked "Index pattern."
+>
+> 2) Pick `@timestamp` as the "Time Filter Field Name."
+>
+> Configuring the default logstash- index pattern will lead to HTTP errors in your browser.
+If you did this by accident, then delete it under Management -> Index Patterns, and create another pattern as described above.

 More information about using [Kibana](https://www.elastic.co/guide/en/kibana/current/getting-started.html)